How to Use Workplace Design to Boost Employee Engagement

 Switzerland-based IWG found that 53 percent of employees around the globe work remotely for at least half of the week and 70 percent of professionals telecommute at least one day a week.

 But while the out-of-the-office work trend is on the upswing, the death of the office as an occupation destination has been greatly exaggerated.

 “Going to work” is still a thing that the majority of Americans do.

 The office is a place for employees to collaborate and connect.
 Even though technology makes it possible to run vast empires in your pajamas, people still want to interact face-to-face with co-workers and customers.
 Every business still needs a home base.

 But nobody is going to want to visit that home base if the wi-fi is slow.
 Or if the computers are old.
 Or if the vending machines don’t accept virtual payments.

 Improve your technology and you will keep employees engaged.

-Provide your teams the best of the basics: reliably fast wi-fi, the latest desktop/laptop/tablet computers, smart furniture that seamlessly integrates technology and tools to control their personal space (light, sound and temperature).
+Provide your teams with the best of the basics: reliably fast Wi-Fi, the latest desktop/laptop/tablet computers, and smart furniture that seamlessly integrates technology and tools to control their personal space (light, sound and temperature).